 Mac OS X is a 64-bit operating system, so you need to use Intel Processors that support the architecture.
 Old processors such as Pentium M are simply too old for Hackintosh and mainly because they are 32-bit.
 There are of course some processors from around 2010 that work with Hackintosh, but you need to choose carefully.

-In most cases, using the latest generation of Intel Core (excluding Xeon) is a good decision when building Hackintosh machine.
-AMD is a possibility, but the installation and configuration after that can be very complicated, so you’re better off without it.
+In most cases, using the latest generation of Intel Core (excluding Xeon) is a good decision when building Hackintosh Computer.
+AMD is a possibility, but the installation and configuration after that can be very complicated, so you are better off without it.